We’ve compiled 50 design inspirations to transform your cottage garden into a homely, yet functional garden space you can enjoy.

 Plant some tiny flowers to grow between your stepping stones to create the most appealing pathway in the whole village.

-50. Garden pond and stone bridge
+50. Garden pond and bridge

 There’s nothing like a water feature or stream in your backyard to help you relax while listening to the calming sound of running water.

 Cottage gardens are seen as romantic, whimsical spaces with an informal feel and an ‘anything goes’ type of style.
 Whether you’re looking for planting ideas or the best suggestions for your cottage garden path, we hope you’ve found some inspiration in our list!